Hydrogen is an attractive fuel for vehicles powered by fuel cells, but its transport and storage presents challenges.

 For effective on-vehicle storage of gaseous hydrogen, pressure vessels are needed to store the gas at high pressure, probably in excess of 750 bar.
 Typical construction of these pressure vessels would use materials such as composites, stainless steel and hybrid systems.

 Storage of hydrogen may also use novel approaches such as hydrides to store hydrogen gas, similar to a large chemical sponge.
 Here too there are numerous issues to resolve, not least in materials selection and quantification of hydrogen permeation rates and possible embrittlement effects.

-To assist industry with these issues, TWI has installed a 1000 bar gaseous test facility capable of carrying out mechanical testing, fatigue and fracture tests in hydrogen and other gases.
+To assist industry with these issues, TWI has a 450 bar gaseous test facility capable of carrying out mechanical testing, fatigue and fracture tests in hydrogen and other gases.
 Major programmes of work are already underway for clients in Europe and Japan.

 Results available from such testing are a valuable input to the selection of materials and fabrication routes which will provide reliable service at an affordable cost.
 TWI's experience with hydrogen compatibility issues over many years has proved valuable in helping clients understand the implications of the results from test programmes.